erszcz/docsh/README.md

 The header contains a `parse_transform` directive which will embed the documentation straight into the generated `.beam` file, therefore making it accessible wherever you ship your code.
-No extra build steps, no separate doc package - if you deploy your code, you automagically deploy your docs.
+No extra build steps, no separate doc package - when you deploy your code, you automagically deploy your docs.